Table of Contents

 Data visualization tools play a critical role in network observability by transforming raw telemetry data into intuitive and actionable visual representations.
 These tools present network metrics, flow data, performance indicators, and other relevant information in visually appealing charts, graphs, and dashboards.

 Data visualization helps administrators quickly identify patterns, anomalies, and performance bottlenecks, making it easier to interpret and analyze network data.
-Tools like Grafana, Kibana, and Tableau are widely used for data visualization in network observability.
+Tools like Grafana, Kibana, and Tableau are widely used for network visualization in network observability.

 Machine learning (ML) and artificial intelligence (AI) techniques are increasingly being used in network observability.
 ML algorithms can help analyze large volumes of telemetry data, detect anomalies, predict performance issues, and provide actionable insights.